 This charming South Bohemian town is located 180 km from Prague.
-It is one of a few that have still retained its own medieval nature.
-The town is called the pearl of Bohemia.
+It is one of a few that have still retained its own medieval nature. Český Krumlov is called the pearl of Bohemia.
 Its historic centre was listed in the 1992 UNESCO World Cultural and Natural Heritage List.

 The town is dominated by two national cultural landmarks – the castle and the Gothic church of St.Vitus.
-The castle is part medieval fortress, part château, magnificently set on a clifftop overlooking the town.
-It is the second largest one in the Czech Lands (after the Prague Castle).
+The castle is a partly medieval fortress, partly château, magnificently set on a clifftop overlooking the town.
+It is the second-largest one in the Czech Lands (after the Prague Castle).

-The mighty renaissance castle, once the seat of powerful Lords of the Rožmberks and the Schwarzenbergs houses a rich collection of period furniture, Flamish tapestries, and historical weapons and a picture gallery.
-You must see the interior of this splendid castle as well as the old town with its romantic lanes and reconstructed medieval houses.
+The mighty renaissance castle, once the seat of powerful Lords of the Rožmberks and the Schwarzenberg’s, houses a rich collection of period furniture, Flemish tapestries, historical weapons and a picture gallery.
+You must see the interior of this splendid castle and the old town with its romantic lanes and reconstructed medieval houses.
 Castle was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
 Guided tours include a visit to the Hall of Masks, a ballroom painted in 1748 (figures of guests attending a masquerade).